Design Basics for HDI and the HDI PCB Manufacturing Process

 - New ‘spread-glass’ laser-drillable (LD) prepregs

-The HDI PCB design process is shown below.
+The HDI PCB board design process is shown below.
 Routing efficiencies for HDI are dependent on stackup, via architecture, parts placement, BGA fanout, and design rules.
 The most important parts of planning your HDI layout are to consider your trace width, via size, and placement/escape routing for BGA components.

 Always check with your board house to determine their fabrication methods for HDI PCB manufacturing.
 You’ll need to determine the limits of their fabrication methods as this will influence the feature sizes you can place in your layout.
 The ball pitch on BGA components will determine the via size you need to use, which then determines the HDI manufacturing process required to create the board.
 A central feature of your HDI PCB is microvias, which need to be precisely designed to accommodate routing between layers.

 There are a number of steps involved in the typical PCB manufacturing process, but HDI PCB manufacturing uses some particular steps that may not used in other boards.
-The HDI design process starts like many other processes, where the
+The HDI board design process starts like many other processes, where the

 - Determine the layer count required to route all signals, either by using the largest BGA component on the board or by using the interface + direction count from the largest IC on the board.